Ancient Egypt for Kids

 But still, it was paper made of papyrus.
 That meant that even thought it had been beaten to a pulp, twice, and dried, twice, it would still absorb water.
 To make sure what they wrote down was protected, the ancient Egyptians only wrote on one side of a sheet (thin strip) of paper.
 When the paper was full of writing, they rolled the paper into a cylinder with the writing inside, and left a hole down the middle.
 That way, if the paper picked up any moisture, it could dry more easily.

-Free Presentations in PowerPoint format about Ancient Egyptian uses of Papyrus
+Free Presentations in PowerPoint format about Ancient Egyptian Uses of Papyrus

 Explore Ancient Egypt